 From November 1989 to January 2007, LCDR Morosetti served in the following commands: VA-22, VFA-22, and VFA-113, Naval Air Station (NAS) Lemoore, CA; Navy Management Systems Support Office, Chesapeake, VA; NAS Dallas, TX, NAS JRB Fort Worth, TX, VAW-78, NAS Norfolk, VA; Commander, Naval Air Reserve, New Orleans, LA; and HSL-60, NS Mayport, FL.
-His primary duties included Branch Officer, Assistant Aircraft Division Officer, Material Control Officer, Assistant Maintenance Officer, Assistant Department Head, Support Equipment Division Officer, General Maintenance Division Officer, Quality Assurance Officer, Power Plants Officer, and VP/VR Maintenance Officer.
+His primary duties included Branch Officer, Assistant Aircraft Division Officer, Material Control Officer, Assistant Maintenance Officer, Assistant Department Head, Support Equipment Division Officer, General Maintenance Division Officer, Quality Assurance Officer, Maintenance Material Control Officer, Power Plants Officer, and VP/VR Maintenance Officer.
 LCDR Morosetti’s Type/Model/Series aircraft experience covers the A-7, F/A-18, F-14, C-130, E-2, C-9, C-20, UC-35, C-37, C-40, P-3, and SH-60.
-LCDR Morosetti completed an around-the-world cruise with VA-22 onboard the USS Enterprise (CVN-65), visiting the Philippines, Thailand, Singapore, Brazil, and Saint Thomas.
+LCDR Morosetti completed an around-the-world cruise with VA-22 on board the USS Enterprise (CVN-65), visiting the Philippines, Thailand, Singapore, Brazil, and Saint Thomas.
 With VFA-113, he crossed-decked from the USS Independence (CV-62) to the USS Midway (CV-43) in Honolulu, HI, taking the latter ship on its final voyage through Seattle, WA to San Diego, CA. Other country visits while on active duty include Puerto Rico, Ireland, and Italy.

-While on active duty, LCDR Morosetti earned the following personal awards: Navy-Marine Corps Commendation Medal, Navy-Marine Corps Achievement Medal and Pistol Medal.
+While on active duty, LCDR Morosetti earned the following personal awards: Navy-Marine Corps Commendation Medal, Navy-Marine Corps Achievement Medal, and Pistol Medal.
 Additionally, he wears the following ribbons and medals: Battle “E,” National Defense Medal, Armed Forces Expeditionary Medal, Global War On Terrorism Service Medal, and Sea Service Ribbon.

-A Native from Chicago, IL, Master Gunnery (MGYST) Sergeant William E. Robinson Enlisted into the Marine Corps at age 17.
+A native from Chicago, IL, Master Gunnery (MGYST) Sergeant William E. Robinson Enlisted into the Marine Corps at age 17.
 Before enlisting, Robinson attended Burbank Adult High-school and graduated from Kenwood high-school, 1979.
 Furthering his education MGYST Williams went to and graduated from Saint Leo University College of Business with a Masters Degree in Management.
 Robinson now resides in Jacksonville, Florida and is a naval Science instructor at Terry Parker High school.

 A native of Green Cove Springs, FL, Chief Dwayne Tinney attended Clay High School thru the eleventh grade.
-He moved to Philadelphia, PA at the age of 17 where he earned a diploma from William Penn High School in June 1992 before returning back to Florida.
+He moved to Philadelphia, PA at the age of 17 where he earned a diploma from William Penn High School in June 1992 before returning to Florida.

 He is currently enrolled at Mississippi State University (MSU) where he is working towards a Bachelor of Science with a focus in Broadcast and Operational Meteorology.

-Chief Tinney enlisted in the United States Navy May 05th, 1993.
+Chief Tinney enlisted in the United States Navy on May 05th, 1993.
 During his career, he attended several Navy schools and training courses including Boot Camp, Analyst Forecaster “A” and “C” schools, Basic Instructor School, and Navy Individual Augmentee Combat Training (NIACT).

 Assigned Duties held included: